Nmap for Pentester: Host Discovery

 TCP Flags

 First, let’s get to know the basics about the communication Flags in TCP.
-The TCP header mainly consists of six flags which manage the connection between the systems and provide instructions to them.
+The TCP header mainly consists of six flags that manage the connection between the systems and provide instructions to them.
 Each flag is of 1 bit and hence the size of TCP Flags is 6 bits.
 Now let us briefly understand each flag.

 Types of Scans